Both types of hair cells are innervated by specific afferent and efferent systems forming a loop to and from the brainstem.

 The spiral (cochlear) ganglion

 The spiral ganglion is formed from the primitive otocyst.
 It differentiates very early, before the organ of Corti.
-In man, it is composed of 30 to 35,000 bipolar neurons of two main types.
-Large and myelinated type I neurons (accounting for more than 90%) are connected to inner hair cells; small and unmyelinated type II neurons are connected to outer hair cells.
-Both types have central axons delivering messages to the cochlear nuclei.
+In man, it is composed of 30 to 35,000 bipolar neurons of two main types as described above.
+Both types have central axons (which form the auditory nerve) delivering messages to the cochlear nuclei.